What is spectrophotometry?

 Light falls upon the cell and electron get attacked from different dynodes.
 From the above diagram, 10 strokes emitted a large number of electrons due to multiplication.
 It impacts a large current to the anode, which can be directly calculated.

-Various types of spectrophotometer and spectrophotometry techniques are used in different fields of science like chemistry physics or biology.
+Various types of spectrophotometer and spectrophotometry techniques are used in different fields of science like chemistry physics and biology.
 Some applications of spectrophotometry are given below,

 An attachment for making reflectance measurements is available for a standard spectrophotometer.
 The spectrophotometry reflectance curve provides a series of such measurements given below the diagram,